Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 </br>
 </br>

-**Now this deployment wont got BTP cloud it goes to SAP HTML5 repository**
+**Now this deployment wont go to BTP cloud it goes to SAP HTML5 repository**
 </br> because if you take a look at the MTA.yaml file it as the clear explanation
 </br> earlier we deployed node js applciation with db deployer, Db and XSUAA
 </br> now it has Fiori-Ui related artifacts and XSUAA services and it is deployed as HTML5 application